-Online Marketing Strategies for your New Business
+Online Marketing Tips and Tricks for Your New Business

-In the Face of these uncertainties, it is certainly simpler to put aside this problem and to focus on problems perceived as more “concrete”, but do not wait!
+In the Face of these uncertainties, it is certainly simpler to put aside this problem and to focus on problems perceived as more “concrete,” but do not wait!
 At the time of putting in place effective online marketing, there are many things to consider.
 They are all based on factors that are essential to a good marketing strategy.
-These essential pillars of online marketing that we will expose you, to put in place in order to strive for better efficiency.
+These essential pillars of online marketing that we will expose you, to put in place to strive for better efficiency.

-Your first task is to create a basic digital presence for your business, including a Web site, e-commerce tools and social media platforms, all adapted to mobile devices.
+Your first task is to create a basic digital presence for your business, including a Web site, e-commerce tools, and social media platforms, all adapted to mobile devices.
 You can use free or inexpensive tools that can be optimized as you learn and increase your presence.
 The most important thing is to start the process as quickly as possible.

 The next step is to attract potential customers to your sites and Web pages.
 To do this, you need to create content that positions you as an expert in your field.
-To find topics for your blog, YouTube videos, digital books and other online content, think about the questions you ask your customers every day.
+To find topics for your blog, YouTube videos, digital books, and other online content, think about the questions you ask your customers every day.

 Then, broadcast your marketing content and messages through social media publications or a monthly e-newsletter, and by buying online advertisements.
 Finally, help people find your business online by applying Web referencing techniques.

 Once your site and social media pages begin to attract visitors, it is important to set goals for your online marketing efforts and measure the results obtained using analysis tools.
-You will obviously have to monitor your sales, but you can also track many other indicators, such as how many times your visitors ask for a quote, leave comments, or download content.
+You will have to monitor your sales, but you can also track many other indicators, such as how many times your visitors ask for a quote, leave comments, or download content.
 You can also monitor the provenance of your visitors, the length of their visits to your site, and the pages they visit.

 Finally, take advantage of your new knowledge and improve your WEB presence as part of a continuous improvement cycle.
 It is better to start modestly and focus on small incremental improvements to avoid being overwhelmed.